Humi-HR/partners-api/README.md

 > An API for accessing Humi employee data in third-party applications
 <hr>

-Our API capabilities are being actively developed at Humi.
-Our current focus is to integrate with Time and Attendance systems, such as Voila and Ameego.
-Once this is complete, we aim to provide a basic integration with other T&A systems, along with exposing additional endpoints and/or webhooks via our Open API, or third-party tools like Zapier.

 **Our Open API is in a closed beta phase.** Currently, we have an Employee endpoint available.
 We are more than happy to provide a token to explore current functionality.
 However, as this is still actively in development -- there may be unexpected changes, downtime, or other complications.

 **Use at your own risk.** If you have additional questions, desired use cases, or comments, our product team is interested to speak to you.
 Please contact api@humi.ca with any questions.